The Bank of England is expected to raise the base interest rates to 4.50 per cent this week, the highest rate since 2008.

-However, many banks (especially the big, not-so-ethical ones) are slow to pass on rising rates to savers.
+Many banks (especially the big, not-so-ethical ones) are slow to pass on these rising rates to savers.
 So if you’re looking to make the most of your savings, this is a good time to consider moving your money to a higher-paying account.
 Even better, you could choose one that considers the health of people and planet, too.

 These range from banks and building societies that pledge not to invest in fossil fuels and other destructive industries, to Triodos – the gold standard of ethical banking – that will only lend your money to businesses and projects making a positive impact on the planet and society.